antronerds/r2-tutorials/docs/Introduction.md

 Chapters 2-10 demonstrate a great number of core functionalities, which you will encounter often and from different angles when working within the platform.
 The next set of chapters (11-18) dive more into specialized functions and in chapters 19-21 more advanced integrated analyses are shown, that some of you may be interested in.
 Chapters 22-24 demonstrates how users can adapt R2 to their needs by explaining how you can generate your own grouping variables or store personal lists of genes.
 These also explain how you can start your own user group and share information with specific other users for collaborative work.
 It is further elaborated how to add your own data and how to export data from R2 for use in other tools.

+*Other online educational resources*

 If you don't feel like reading the tutorials, then have a look at our [YouTube channel](https://www.youtube.com/c/R2GenomicsPlatform), where team members of the R2 platform demonstrate many functionalities in short videos.
 You can also follow one of our [online courses](https://r2-training-courses.readthedocs.io/en/latest/).

 We hope that these tutorials will be helpful.
 If you have any comments or suggestions, you're welcome to contact us through the [R2